spujol/slicer.org/README.md

 # Overview

-The ``slicer-org`` branch of this repository stores the source files used to generate the site deployed at https://slicer.org.
+The ``slicer-org`` branch of this repository stores the files deployed at https://slicer.org.

 The site is implemented using [jekyll static site generator](https://jekyllrb.com/) and uses the [Bulma clean theme](https://github.com/chrisrhymes/bulma-clean-theme).